klainfo/ScottKnottESD/README.md

 - Tantithamthavorn et al. ["The impact of mislabelling on the performance and interpretation of defect prediction models."](http://chakkrit.com/assets/papers/tantithamthavorn2015icse.pdf) Proceedings of the International Conference on Software Engineering (ICSE), 2015.

-#### (2) Ranking and identifying the top-performing feature selection, classification, and model validation techniques for defect prediction models
+#### (2) Ranking and identifying the top-performing feature selection, classification, and model validation techniques for defect prediction models.

 - Rajbahadur et al. ["The Impact Of Using Regression Models to Build Defect Classifiers."](http://sail.cs.queensu.ca/Downloads/MSR2017_TheImpactOfUsingRegressionModelsToBuildDefectClassifiers.pdf) Proceedings of the International Conference on Mining Software Repositories (MSR), 2017.